 - You have more control.
 Other women prefer to have a natural birth because they are able to take more control over the labor process.
 Women who choose to forgo pain medication may feel as if they are able to really embrace every part of their birthing experience - good and bad.
 Also, avoiding being under any medication enables you to remember the whole experience, even if it’s a painful one!

 - You can move around.
-Since you won’t have any medical pain relief, you’ll look to other “natural” techniques to take away some of the pain you may feel while delivering your baby.
-Many women prefer to be able to move around during their labor to cope with the pain, and having the freedom to do so -- With an epidural, you’re likely confined to bed.
+Since you won’t have any medical pain relief, you’ll look to other “natural” breathing and relaxation techniques to take away some of the pain you may feel while delivering your baby.
+Many women prefer to be able to move around during their labor to cope with the pain and have the freedom to do so -- With an epidural, you’re likely confined to bed.

 - You can walk sooner.
 You will most likely be able to get out of bed and start walking sooner after giving birth.
 This is because you won’t be numb from the epidural you otherwise would have taken.

 - Avoid epidural side effects.
 Many women deliberately avoid an epidural because of the risks that they are exposed to.
 This would include difficulty pushing, the amount that enters your bloodstream, nausea, and itching.

 Unmedicated birth doesn't come without its challenges, of course.
 Here are some guidelines to think about when creating your birth plan, whether you decide to have a natural birth in the hospital or planned home birth.

 1) Remember the reasons why you want a natural birth